SnivyFilms/SfsTF2ServeMeDiscordBot/README.md

 /ping | Gets the latency of the bot

 > [!IMPORTANT]
-> As of now, all time parameters are in US East.
+> Time parameters is determined by region.
+NA: -5, EU: +1, AU: +11, SEA: +8
 >
 > You're unable to update the reservation to change the remote console (RCON) password